 It is this act of removing at night that the stereotypical image of teeth in a glass of water comes from.

 Dentures normally need to be kept moist to retain their shape and a glass of water is perfect for this.
 However, this water could be replaced by a cleaning solution.

 There are specialist denture brushes you can buy, they have different length and formed bristles to help reach into all the areas of the dentures surface.

 Some popular options include:

-Regular toothpaste and specialist denture toothpaste can also be used.
+Regular toothpaste is not advised as it is abrasive and can scratch the surface of your denture teeth, so that they lose their shine.
+Specialist denture toothpaste can be used.
 Consult you dentist for the best option for your denture.

 Avoid using a stiff brush and do not use hot water as this can damage the denture.

 Another necessary task is to soak the denture in a cleaning solution.
 Studies have found this to be one of the most effective ways to control dental plaque in addition to brushing the denture clean and stopping unnecessary deterioration of the denture itself.